re8sb/BIMS8601-scribe/11-lin_reg_chi_sq.md

 output: pdf_document
 ---

-Linear Regression and Chi-Squared Test of Independence.
+## Linear Regression and Chi-Squared Test of Independence (Applications to GWAS).
-GWAS, eQTLs.

 ## Brief review of linear models